Sex segregation: Anti-essentialism

-Safety and privacy
+Motivations for applying sex segregation

+Motivated by safety or privacy

 Some sex segregation occurs for reasons of safety and privacy.
 Worldwide, laws often mandate sex segregation in public toilets, changing rooms, showers, and similar spaces, based on a common perceived need for privacy.
 This type of segregation policy can protect against sexual harassment and sexual abuse.
-Also, many people may regard sexual organs of the opposite gender from individuals they do not know, in contrast to a spouse or partner, as repulsive since they do not possess the respective organs themselves and feel discomfort if they see it; Not limited to the risk of abuse or harassment but also due to their own unfamiliarity.
 To combat groping, street harassment, and eve teasing of women in crowded public places, some countries have also designated women only spaces.
 For example, sex-segregated buses, women-only passenger cars, and compartments on trains have been introduced in Mexico, Japan, the Philippines, the UAE and other countries to reduce sexual harassment.
 Some places in Germany, Korea, and China all have women's parking spaces, often for related safety issues.
 Many more countries, including Canada, the United States, Italy, Japan, and the United Kingdom also grant parking privileges to pregnant women, for safety or access reasons.

 Sex segregation rooted in safety considerations can furthermore extend beyond the physical to the psychological and emotional as well.
 A refuge for battered mothers or wives may refuse to admit men, even those who are themselves the victims of domestic violence, both to exclude those who might commit or threaten violence to women and because women who have been subjected to abuse by a male might feel threatened by the presence of any man.
 Women's health clinics and women's resource centers, whether in Africa or North America, are further examples of spaces where sex segregation may facilitate private and highly personal decisions.
 Women-only banks may be similarly intended to provide autonomy to women's decision making.